gretelai/gretel-airflow-pipelines/README.md

 You will also need a set of AWS credentials and a bucket to store intermediate files that are generated during pipeline runs.

-Alternatively, you may open this repo from [Github Codespace](https://github.com/gretelai/gretel-airflow-pipelines/codespaces).
-This will automatically start a container with an Airflow development environment.

 ### 1. Generate a Gretel API Key and setup a Gretel Project.